-Are you a female who smokes and has a waist measuring more than 35 inches, a non-active lifestyle, and suffers from a combination of life threatening conditions, including diabetes, high blood pressure and bad cholesterol?
+- Are you a female who smokes and has a waist measuring more than 35 inches, a non-active lifestyle, and suffer from a combination of health threatening conditions, including diabetes, high blood pressure and bad cholesterol?

 Consultant Cardiologist at the Foundation, and at the University Hospital of the West Indies, Dr. Marilyn Lawrence-Wright, points out that diabetic women are 50 per cent more likely to have a heart attack than men who have diabetes.